abhiwand/atk/python/intelanalytics/doc/source/ds_strt.rst

 Features
 --------

-* You can import data from several different formats.
+Import data from several different formats

-* The Analytics Toolkit provides data cleaning tools to prepare your data by removing erroneous values, transforming value to a normalized state and constructing new features through manipulating existing values.
+Data cleaning tools to prepare your data by removing erroneous values, transforming value to a normalized state and constructing new features through manipulating existing values

-* We provide powerful algorithms for gaining deeper insight into your data.
+Powerful algorithms for gaining deeper insight into your data.

 ------------------
 Built-in Databases
 ------------------

-The Intel Data Platform: Analytics Toolkit holds data as either traditional table-based format in HBase or can store that data in a graph database.
+The Analytics Toolkit holds data as either traditional table-based format in HBase or can store that data in a graph database.
-The Intel® Data Platform: Analytics Toolkit provides the functionality that allows data scientists to easily manipulate data in either of these data formats.
+It provides the functionality that allows data scientists to easily manipulate data in either of these data formats.

 ----------------
 Before You Start